Chapter 1:

 The Day "Ms. Perfect" Snapped and Tricked the Manga Club Into Going to Another World as Supporting Characters for her Chosen One Antics

-The day I planned to confess to Sakura Hisui was the same as when she committed mass-kidnapping.
+The day I planned to get rejected by Sakura Hisui was the same as when she committed mass-kidnapping.
 None of us victims were surprised.

 It was sometime after school, sometime mid-autumn, with the world turned silver due to off-season rain.
 At the other end of the table, the manga club president doodled what was either an amoeba, the French revolution, or a dog.
 Next to her, the vice president played on his phone.

 I was the club’s third and final member.
-Like the janitor who occasionally sneaked in to read, I was actually doing club activities–analyzing manga courtship scenes, to be precise.
-For science.
+Like the janitor who occasionally sneaked in to read, I was actually doing club activities.

-Then Sakura Hisui–student council vice-president, consistent top scorer, self-proclaimed star athlete and possessor of a great ass–slammed the door open as though she owned the place.
+Then Sakura Hisui—student council vice-president, consistent top scorer, self-proclaimed star athlete and possessor of a great ass—slammed the door open with a characteristic lack of decor.

 Kawakami Aoko (president) sighed.